Engineering Design Graphics Petro/Industrial Specialty, Associate of Applied Science

-- Trains students to translate the ideas of designers, engineers and architects from rough sketches, design layouts, specifications, and calculations into working drawings, maps, plans, illustrations, and 3D models;
+- Trains students to translate the ideas of designers, engineers, and architects from rough sketches, design layouts, specifications, and calculations into working drawings, maps, plans, illustrations, and 3D models; and

-- Offers students the skills needed to prepare technical drawings and/or 3D models using Computer Aided Drafting (CAD), design, and 3D modeling software; and
+- Offers students the skills needed to prepare technical drawings and/or 3D models using Computer Aided Drafting (CAD), design, and 3D modeling software.

 Growth in Houston’s diversified job markets has created employment openings for drafters.
 Career opportunities for drafters are available in:

 Engineering Design Graphics (EDG) is a technical field where engineering data is communicated through drawings and three-dimensional models.
-Drafters provide support to designers, architects and all types of engineers, preparing documentation and creating finished drawings for production in the engineering, construction or manufacturing industries.
-Drafters translate the ideas of engineers and architects from rough sketches, design layouts, specifications and calculations into working drawings, maps, plans, illustrations and 3D models which are used in producing marketable products.
-They prepare drawings and/or 3D models using computer aided drafting, design, and 3D modeling software in the fields of mechanical, petrochemical, architectural, civil and structural.
+Drafters provide support to designers, architects, and all types of engineers, preparing documentation and creating finished drawings for production in the engineering, construction, or manufacturing industries.
+Drafters translate the ideas of engineers and architects from rough sketches, design layouts, specifications, and calculations into working drawings, maps, plans, illustrations, and 3D models that are used in producing marketable products.
+They prepare drawings and/or 3D models using computer-aided drafting, design, and 3D modeling software in the fields of mechanical, petrochemical, architectural, civil, and structural engineering.

 The EDG department provides several certificate levels and Associate of Applied Science (AAS) degree options.
-Working with local industry, courses have been clustered into specialty disciplines which provide concentration in specific areas of study.
-They include: Architectural/Civil/Structural, Mechanical and Petro/Industrial.
+Working with local industry, courses have been clustered into specialty disciplines that provide concentration in specific areas of study.
+They include: Architectural/Civil/Structural, General, Mechanical, and Petro/Industrial.

 Plan of Study